bigfix/developer.bigfix.com/site/reference/types/year.md

 # maximum of &lt;year&gt; : year

-Returns the maximum value from a list of &amp;lt;year&amp;gt; types.
+Returns the maximum value from a list of &lt;year&lt; types.

 # minimum of &lt;year&gt; : year

-Returns the minimum value from a list of &amp;lt;year&amp;gt; types.
+Returns the minimum value from a list of &lt;year&lt; types.

 # unique value of &lt;year&gt; : year with multiplicity

-Returns the unique values of a given list of &amp;lt;year&amp;gt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;year&lt; types, removing duplicates and sorting by value.

 # &lt;year&gt; as integer : integer